Not yet reviewed

-After Lionel Sawyer & Collins dissolved in 2014, I began to focus on personal financial, tax, and investment planning.
-At LSC I was a tax attorney and shareholder in its Las Vegas office, specializing in Nevada business entity formations and operations - - especially tax planning, financial analysis, and negotiation of operating agreements for partnerships and limited liability companies.
+Until Lionel Sawyer & Collins dissolved in 2014, I was for over 20 years a tax attorney and shareholder in its Las Vegas office, specializing in Nevada business entity formations and operations - - especially tax planning, financial analysis, and negotiation of operating agreements for partnerships and limited liability companies.
+I continue to practice in those areas for business clients, but now also provide personal financial planning, tax planning, investment planning and retirement planning for individuals.

 Before switching to the legal field, I was an aeronautical engineer with the US Air Force.
 I worked on developing flight simulators for fighter pilot training, first at an Air Force base near my hometown in Ohio, then at a base outside of Phoenix, Arizona.
 During the time in Phoenix I also attended Arizona State University, earning an MBA and Ph.D. that researched the underlying theories and value of technical trading methods for stock investments (tip: buy high, sell higher).